IIT-EnergySystemModels/openSDUC/doc/rst/InputData.rst

 Scenario        Load level  Generator  Maximum (minimum) power generation of the unit by load level   MW
 ==============  ==========  =========  =============================================================  ==

-To force a generator to produce 0 a lower value (e.g., 0.1 MW) strictly > 0, but not 0 (in which case the value will be ignored), must be introduced.
+To force a generator to produce 0 a small value (e.g., 0.1 MW) strictly > 0, but not 0 (in which case the value will be ignored), must be introduced.
 Internally, all the values below 1e-5 times the maximum system demand will be converted into 0 by the model.
-Columns of this file (names of the generators) must be in the same order that in the generation dictionary.
+Columns of this file (names of the generators) must be in the same order as in the generation dictionary.

 Variable maximum and minimum storage
 ---------------------------------------------